-Date ha as been authorized to use (Student's Name) (Device) while at school due to(Reason device is needed) the use of the device.
-It is anticipated that he/she will require use of this device until (Date) To what extent may the student participate in gym?
-To what extent may the student participate in recess w vithout assistance?
-May the student use stairs including those used to boa rd the school bus?
+Date has been authorized to use (Student's Name) (Device) while at school due to(Reason device is .
+He or She has received training in s needed) the use of the device.
+It is anticipated that he /she will require use of this device until (Date) To what extent may the student participate in gym?
+To what extent may the student participate in recess without assistance?
+May the student use stairs including those use ed to board the school bus?
 (Physician Signature) (Date) (Physician Printed Name) (Office Phone Number)